juju/docs/src/en/caas.md

     [Canonical Distribution of Kubernetes][cdk-charm] you can choose the identical minimal install deployed above from the tool's interface.

-Sample output (here on the localhost cloud) looks like this:
+Sample output looks like this:

 ```no-highlight
 Model    Controller  Cloud/Region         Version    SLA